The Kalahari Tented camp is very open, and makes a great base from which to explore this wilderness.

 The first of the wilderness camps within the Kgalagadi Transfrontier Park, it was so popular that the park authorities commissioned five further camps, all in a similar mould.
 However, Kalahari Tented Camp remains just a little bit more luxurious than the other camps, with the rooms having ceiling fans and also with a small pool on site.

 With 10 two-bed desert tents, the accommodation is basic, but comfortable.
 There is no restaurant but if you come well prepared, the self-catering can be a lot of fun.
-Communal kitchens come well stocked with standard cooking utensils, crockery and cutlery and there are barbeques available for shared use.
+Each tents has it's own small kitchen which is well stocked with standard cooking utensils, crockery and cutlery as well as barbeque facilities outside.
 The chalets come with bedding and towels, but bring some of your own linen too; especially if you're travelling with younger children.
 You also need to arrive with water and firewood, although there is a shop for essentials at Twee Rivieren, beside the park's entrance.

 It is important to note that the camp is completely open to the wilderness, with the animals drawn towards the watering hole and through the camp.
 There is a 'tourism assistant' on duty at all times at the camp, but often no other staff.